00mjk/Strong_Random_Password_Generator/README.md

 ```
 - Moved index & mark down files up to root folder. (/{ root })
 - Styling files are kept in a subdirectory named "css".
-- Added title bar and entered a value
+- Added title bar and entered a value.
--

 ```

-## Stretch Goals
+## Steps
 ```
 I need a new, secure password
 TODO: